What to Do When Your Heater Won’t Turn Off!

 At times having the heat turn off is as simple as changing an incorrect thermostat setting.

-Ensure Your Thermostat is Set to “Auto”
+Make Sure Your Thermostat is Set to “Auto”.

 Check Your Temperature Setting

-Put in New Batteries
+Put in Fresh Batteries

 If your furnace won’t shut off after you set it to “off,” you will need to cut the power.